fuvty/DeSCo/README.md

 `main.py` is the implementation of DeSCo.

-`subgraph_counting` contains all the modules needed by the above python scripts.
+`subgraph_counting` contains all the modules needed by python scripts.

 >`baseline.py` is the implementation of two neural baselines (DIAMNet and LRP) that is compared with DeSCo in the paper.
 `ablation_gnns.py` is used for the ablation study of the expressive power of SHMP.
 It implements other expressive GNNs.